miguelhrocha/go-hammer/README.md

 ## Usage

 The following example uses the built-in HTTPHammer that generates HTTP requests against a given endpoint.
-More examples will be added in the _examples_ folder that show how to use custom hammers.

 ```
 import (